-Only holders of Class B Common Stock of record at the close of business on March 18, 1998 will be entitled to vote at the Annual Meeting.
+Only holders of Class B Common Stock of record at the close of business on March 18, 1999 will be entitled to vote at the Annual Meeting.
 Each share of Class B Common Stock is entitled to one vote.
-A majority of the outstanding shares of Class B Common Stock will constitute a quorum at the Annual Meeting for the election of directors and ratification of the selection of independent auditors.
+Except as may be otherwise provided in Sections 1756(b)(1) and (2) of the BCL in the case of adjourned meetings, a majority of the outstanding shares of Class B Common Stock will constitute a quorum at the Annual Meeting for the election of directors and for ratification of the selection of independent auditors.
 Cumulative voting rights do not exist with respect to the election of directors.
-The 12 nominees for director receiving the highest number of votes cast by the holders of Class B Common Stock in person or by proxy at the Annual Meeting will be elected as directors.
-Approval of the ratification of the selection of Brown, Schwab, Bergquist & Co. as independent public accountants for 1998 will require the affirmative vote of a majority of the Class B votes cast at the Annual Meeting.
+The 11 nominees for director receiving the highest number of votes cast by the holders of Class B Common Stock in person or by proxy at the Annual Meeting will be elected as directors.
+Ratification of the selection of Brown, Schwab, Bergquist & Co. as the Company's independent public accountants for 1999 will require the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of the Class B

+Common Stock.
 Shares of Class B Common Stock held by brokers or nominees as to which voting instructions have not been received from the beneficial owner or person otherwise entitled to vote and as to which the broker or nominee does not have discretionary voting power, i.e., broker nonvotes, will be treated as not present and not entitled to vote for nominees for election as directors.
 Abstentions will be treated as the withholding of authority to vote for nominees for election as directors.
-Abstentions from voting and broker nonvotes will have no effect on the election of directors since they will not represent votes cast at the Annual Meeting for the purpose of electing directors.
+Abstentions from voting and broker nonvotes will have no effect on the election of directors because they will not represent votes cast at the Annual Meeting.

-As of the close of business on March 18, 1998, the Company had outstanding 67,032,000 shares of Class A Common Stock, which are not entitled to vote on any of the matters to be acted upon at the Annual Meeting, and 3,070 shares of Class B Common Stock which have the exclusive right to vote on all matters to be acted upon at the Annual Meeting.
+As of the close of business on March 18, 1999, the Company had outstanding 66,928,705 shares of Class A Common Stock, which are not entitled to vote on any of the matters to be acted upon at the Annual Meeting, and 3,070 shares of Class B Common Stock which have the exclusive right to vote on all matters to be acted upon at the Annual Meeting.